eduardolucioac/private_tux/README.md

  (use enter to confirm):
 ```

-... inform the recipient/destinatary of the email notifications.
+... inform the recipient/destinatary for the email notifications.

 **Sendmail installation**